ankallio/jellymatter-relay/README.md

 Updates Mattermost user account's custom status to show "Currently playing" information from Jellyfin.

+Jellyfin's Webhook plugin can be used to send information about playback, but it only supports POST calls.
+Mattermost API expects PUT and DELETE calls to update the custom status.
+This service translates webhooks to API calls.

 ## Install service

 Build a WAR file with `mvn install`.
 It can be run directly with `java -jar target/jellymatter.war` or it can be deployed to a Tomcat 9 service.